MLT (hacktivist): Arrest

-Recent activity
+Later activity

 In May 2015, someone purporting to be MLT featured on CNN, speaking to them about Junaid Hussain and claiming that he witnessed him appear on video chat once as a 'black power ranger' while wielding an AK-47.
 In August 2015, MLT featured on Episode 5 of the TV show Viceland Cyberwar where he spoke about subjects ranging from the security of autonomous cars to the death of his former hacking partner.

 In 2016, Matthew identified and reported vulnerabilities to eBay and the U.S. Department of Defense.
 He has stated that he avoids illegal activities and instead dedicates his time to participating in bug bounty programs.

 In 2022, MLT appeared as a guest on Darknet Diaries.
 In this episode the history of TeaMp0isoN and some of the high profile hacks that MLT undertook are discussed, as well as the relationship between MLT and Junaid Hussain.

 Currently MLT works as a bug bounty hunter as well as a zero-day exploit developer.
 He also operates a private exploit research and development team named "Bug0xF4" (pronounced "BugHalt").

-Career

-Matthew was the founder and chief executive officer of now-defunct Project Insecurity LTD, an exploit research group and educational platform.
+Project Insecurity

+Project Insecurity was a computer security organization founded in 2018 Teifer, focusing on educational resources, vulnerability identification and remediation, and exploit development.

+In April 2018, Project Insecurity released two exploits affecting live chat systems used by various Internet Service Providers and Financial corporations around the world.
+Nuance Communications and LiveChat were the affected software vendors, both of which appeared to be vulnerable to bugs of a similar nature.
+These bugs could have allowed a malicious actor to glean information on employees relating to the affected companies, such as the name, email, and employee ID of the chat agent, alongside other information such as the backend systems in use, allowing a malicious hacker to potentially gain a foothold within these networks.
+One of the founders of this exploit was Kane Gamble, who was convicted and given a two-year prison sentence shortly after these exploits were disclosed.
+Kane's sentencing was unrelated to any activities involving Project Insecurity and was instead due to his involvement with Crackas With Attitude, a group responsible for purportedly hacking the CIA, FBI and Department of Homeland Security.
+Prior to his sentencing, Kane Gamble had been attempting to show that he had reformed his character, not only working alongside Project Insecurity to help secure the above affected systems, but also by reporting vulnerabilities to companies such as T-Mobile USA of his own accord.

+In August 2018, Project Insecurity released a series of critical exploits for OpenEMR, an electronic medical system.
+There was over 25 vulnerabilities released in total, some of which would allow a malicious hacker to obtain full access to any machine running OpenEMR.
+This meant that such a flaw could be leveraged to expose the personal information of more than 100 million people worldwide, including 30-million US Citizens.